wvanheemstra/docs/skin/README.md

 ##<a id="Testing"></a>Testing
 Testing makes use of Mocha, see [http://visionmedia.github.io/mocha](http://visionmedia.github.io/mocha).

-Run a test (e.g. with spec reporter):
+Run a terminal test (e.g. with spec reporter):

 ```
 #path-to-skin/mocha -R spec